rlarcombe/grabbit/README.md

 #
 ```

 Now set up a controller with just one action you can post to, then either find by the url stored in the database, or create a new scrape and perform the grabbit.
-E.g. call this controller with a jQuery.post() to create the scrape dynamically with javascript.
+Consider calling this controller with a jQuery.post() to create the scrape dynamically with javascript right as your user enters the URL.

 ```ruby
 # scrapes_controller.rb